xzz-wang/FlowImage/README.md

 ### Features:
 - Asynchronously loading images using async/await from Swift 5.5
 - Automatic caching of images.
 See `FlowCache`.
-- Automatic loading/error state management.
+- Automatic caching with automatic loading/error state management.
 See `FlowImageView`.

 ### Install
 To add FlowImage to your app, see: [Doc: Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)